- Home

 12 tips to making your telemedicine appointment a success

-Early in the coronavirus pandemic, Scripps vastly expanded its virtual care options so patients could continue to get the care they needed.
-That means many of your health care needs — from wellness visits to follow-up care — can now be met through a Video Visit with your Scripps provider.
+At Scripps, many health care needs — from wellness visits to follow-up care — can now be met through a video visit with a Scripps provider.

-Not only are Video Visits offered by many Scripps primary care providers and specialists, Scripps HealthExpress also offers telemedicine visits for minor illnesses and injuries seven days a week.
-Video Visits with HealthExpress providers can be scheduled online through the MyScripps patient portal or can be conducted “on demand.”
+Scripps HealthExpress offers video visits for minor illnesses and injuries seven days a week.
+Video visits with HealthExpress providers can be scheduled online through the MyScripps patient portal or can be conducted “on demand.”

-Tools such as a blood pressure cuff or thermometer aren’t required, but they do come in handy, since some conditions can be managed or monitored remotely.
+Health tools, such as a blood pressure cuff or thermometer, aren’t required, but they do come in handy, since some conditions can be managed or monitored remotely.

 Scripps is also part of the Apple Health app platform, meaning Apple Watches and other compatible devices can auto-upload data like your blood pressure, pulse and glucose levels to the MyScripps app, where your physician can easily access it.